 These are two very different concepts and both are valid.
 That’s why there are two “Edited Versions” of this Prelude offered here: the “Romantic” and the “Baroque”.
 Let’s look now in more detail at some of the differences between the two interpretations:

 SPEED: How fast should this movement be played?
 The two manuscript sources contemporary with Bach have a “cut time” time signature (a “C” with a vertical line through it).
 This would indicate that the pulse is in 2, or in other words, that this movement was intended to be played rapidly.
 In the two later manuscript sources however, (from the Romantic Period), this time signature has been changed to a simple 4/4, indicating a slower speed.

 ARTICULATIONS (SLURS): In the first 48 bars, the 4 existing manuscripts are (for once) unanimous.
 They are also uniformly monotonous: the first 380 notes are a steady stream of uninterrupted quavers (eighth notes) with not a slur to be seen.
 And every subsequent return of this arpeggiated figure (a further 22 bars) continues in exactly the same way.
 Therefore, in the “Romantic” version, in order not to sound like a minimalist sewing machine, some two-note slurs (one per bar) have been added to these bars.

-BOWINGS AND FINGERINGS: One of the defining characteristics of this Prelude is the large leap across three (or four) strings with which almost 60 bars of this Prelude start with.
-In the “Romantic Version” these leaps have been facilitated and shortened for the bow by two devices:
+BOWINGS AND FINGERINGS: One of the defining characteristics of this Prelude is the large leap across three (or four) strings with which almost 60 bars of this Prelude start.
+In the “Romantic Version” these bow leaps have been facilitated and shortened in two ways:

-1: shifting up the neighbouring string with the left hand to reduce the number of strings which have to be jumped over, and
+1: by shifting up the neighbouring string with the left hand to reduce the number of strings which have to be jumped over, and

-2: bowing the ascending string crossing on an upbow (for improved ergonomy).
+2: by bowing the ascending string-crossing on an upbow (for improved ergonomy).